thecodingbeasts/thecodingbeasts/README.md

 ## 🗣️ Client Feedback

-> \"They delivered exactly what we needed — a fast, elegant WordPress site.
-Loved working with Coding Beasts!\" — **Zara K.**, Ethereal DXB
+> "They delivered exactly what we needed — a fast, elegant WordPress site.
+Loved working with Coding Beasts!" — **Zara K.**, Ethereal DXB
-> \"Very professional and responsive.
-Our custom plugin worked like a charm.\" — **Imran A.**, SaaS Startup Founder
+> "Very professional and responsive.
+Our custom plugin worked like a charm." — **Imran A.**, SaaS Startup Founder

 ---